Annu Kapoor starrer ‘Crash Course’ to launch on July 29 on Amazon Prime Video

 Trending Photos

-Mumbai: Annu Kapoor starrer Amazon Prime Video original drama series ‘Crash Course’ will launch on the service on the 29th of July.
+Mumbai: Annu Kapoor starrer Amazon Prime Video original drama series ‘Crash Course’ will launch on the service on August 5, 2022.
 Produced by Owlet Films, created by Manish Hariprasad and directed by Vijay Maurya, Crash Course features an ensemble cast of eight fresh faces – Mohit Solanki, Hridhu Haroon, Anushka Kaushik, Riddhi Kumar, Bhavesh Balchandani, Aryan Singh, Hetal Gada, Anvesha Vij, starring alongside Annu Kapoor, Bhanu Uday, Udit Arora, Pranay Pachauri and Bidita Bag.

 The drama series, spanning 10 episodes, is a fictional account of two warring coaching institutes, and the effect it has on a group of young students who are preparing for their competitive exams, with dreams in their eyes and expectation of their families on their back.
 As the two drastically different worlds of the students and coaching institute owners collide, eight new students experience friendship, love, heartbreaks, peer pressure, and lose the innocence of youth as they are unwillingly pulled into the power-battle between the coaching institutes.